datatrail-jhu/02_googlecloud/manuscript/11_google_maps.md

 These are some of the tips for a better search for an address on Google Maps:

 - You can type the full address: 456 Union Ave Baltimore MD
-- You can only type an intersection: Boradway and 23rd
+- You can only type an intersection: Broadway and 23rd
 - Yo can simply type the latitude and longitude coordinates of a location: 35.71883, 139.77652.
 - If you are logged in to your Google account and have your friend's name and address saved as a Google contact, you can just type their name: David Rhodes

 ## Finding Local Businesses

-Beyond directions, Google Maps can also help you with finding businesses, their reatings, their contact info, and their working hours.
+Beyond directions, Google Maps can also help you with finding businesses, their ratings, their contact info, and their working hours.
 If you know the name of the business or public place, simply type the name and Maps will show the information regarding the place.
 If, however, you are just looking for a post office, or a bar without having any specific place in mind, you can just type in "post office" or "bar" and Maps will show a list of places near you using the GPS on your phone or your IP address on your Chromebook.

 These are some of the tips for a better search on Google Maps:

 - You can type a specific business: Burger King
 - You can narrow your results: Burger King in Brooklyn NY
 - You can be even more specific: Burger King in 11211
-- You can type a place with an approximate location: coffee near centeral park
+- You can type a place with an approximate location: coffee near Central Park